billkurios/terraform-acm/README.md

-# terraform-acm
+# Terraform ACM
-Request an SSL Certificate from AWS Certificate Manager with Terraform
+This project is to helps us request an SSL Certificate from AWS Certificate Manager with Terraform.